I've been a film buff since childhood, and I love writing about and reviewing my favorites.

-Naturally when I first read about the plot of this film, I thought it sounded absolutely ridiculous.
-As it turns out, Jason X is indeed ridiculous, but in a way that totally works.
-I had a blast picking out which parts of this film were stolen from other sci-fi movies (the Alien series is definitely the most pilfered) as Jason found new and futuristic ways to do away with the teenage cast.
-I won't go into detail about all of the methods that Jason uses, but I will mention that Jason X contains my all time favorite kill scene in the entire F13 series: when he shoves an unfortunate young scientist's head into a tub of liquid nitrogen, then slams her frozen face into a tabletop so it shatters like a beer bottle.
+Obviously Jason X is completely ridiculous, but in a way that totally works.
+I had a blast watching Jason find new and futuristic ways to do away with the teenage cast.
+I won't go into detail about all of the methods that he uses, but I will mention that Jason X contains my all time favorite kill scene in the entire F13 series: when he shoves an unfortunate young scientist's head into a tub of liquid nitrogen, then slams her frozen face into a tabletop so it shatters like a beer bottle.

 Jason X was the first film in the Friday The 13th series to make use of CGI special effects, which becomes distracting after a while -- mainly because the art form has progressed so much in the years since this film was released.
 Jason X's CGI may have been cutting edge in 2002, but it looks pretty damn chintzy now.
 Aside from that minor complaint, Jason X kept my attention for its full run time (which is not something I can say about many of the other F13 sequels) and has held up well to repeated viewings.
 I've found that Jason X works better if you look at it as a parody of the Friday series, rather than a serious entry in the never ending saga of Jason Voorhees.